Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): When changing the order of the part lib tabs, the previously selected tab was not reselected
 - BUGFIX (Alban): The selected tab of the part lib was not saved when exiting BB and not reset at starting
 - BUGFIX (Alban): If you do a flex move on a hinged set with other elements (for example 4728-1), only the flex part are selected, so you can split the set without ungrouping it
+- BUGFIX (Alban): Bug in the creation of the library image for some group (for example 4728-1)
 - BUGFIX (Alban): The groups are not saved in LDraw format (so Flex part, cannot be reloaded as a group in BB)
 - BUGFIX (Alban): Rotate and Delete a group part is not working as for a single brick.
 Rotate a group now rotate according to the connections, delete a group now select the next connected brick
 - BUGFIX (Alban): Now you can duplicate bricks and connect them in the same mouse move